Land reform in South Africa: Details

+In 2012, Reuters wrote about a black farmer who was working on land that the government had bought from its previous white owner as part of the country's land reform.
+According to Reuters, the land was now owned by the government, not the black farmer.
+The black farmer said that because of this, he could not use the land as collateral to get a loan from a bank.

 On 20 December 2017, the ANC-led government announced at the 54th National Conference that it will seek to amend Section 25 of the South African Constitution regarding property rights to implement land expropriation without compensation (EWC).
 At the conference, a resolution was passed to grant ownership of traditional land to the respective communities, about 13% of the country, usually registered in trust like the Ingonyama Trust under the name of traditional leaders to the respective communities.

 In February 2018, the Parliament of South Africa passed a motion to review the property ownership clause of the constitution, to allow for the expropriation of land, in the public interest, without compensation, which was widely supported within South Africa's ruling party on the grounds that the land was originally seized by whites without just compensation.
 South African officials claim that the land reforms will be different from Zimbabwe's land reforms in that South Africa's plan is "constitutional" and "subject to laws and the constitution," unlike Zimbabwe's process, which was overseen by Robert Mugabe.
-However, the process in Zimbabwe was also carried out by a constitutional amendment, signed into law on 12 September 2005, that nationalised farmland acquired through the "Fast Track" process and deprived original landowners of the right to challenge in court the government's decision to expropriate their land.
+The effort to pass the amendment eventually failed.

-In August 2018, the South African government began the process of taking two white-owned farmlands by filing papers seeking to acquire the farms via eminent domain for one tenth of their estimated value, which, in one case, is based on possible value when the farm is developed into an eco-estate.
+In August 2018, the South African government began the process of taking two white-owned farmlands by filing papers seeking to acquire the farms via eminent domain for one tenth of the owners' estimated value, which, in one case, was based on possible value when the farm is developed into an eco-estate.
+The expropriation was overruled, and the owners later sold the lands for about four times what the government offered.
 According to a 2017 government audit, 72 percent of the nation's private farmland is owned by white people, who make up 9 percent of the population.